Military service members and veterans have seen major changes to their pay and benefits over the past several years.

 Those in Group A and Group B have different enrollment fees and out-of-pocket costs.

-- Tricare Prime: Prime is similar to a health maintenance organization, which has lower out-of-pocket costs but requires enrollees to use network providers and coordinate care through a primary care manager — a doctor, nurse practitioner or medical team.
+♦ Tricare Prime: Similar to a health maintenance organization, Tricare Prime has lower out-of-pocket costs but requires enrollees to use network providers and coordinate care through a primary care manager — a doctor, nurse practitioner or medical team.
 It’s free to active-duty members.
-If you’re an active duty family enrolled in a Tricare Prime plan, you won’t have to pay enrollment fees, or co-payments unless you’re using the point-of-service option or filling a prescription outside of a military pharmacy.
-Retirees must pay an annual enrollment fee (Group A retirees pay $323 for an individual, $647 for a family in 2022).
+Families enrolled in a Tricare Prime plan don’t have to pay enrollment fees or co-payments unless they use the point-of-service option or fill a prescription outside of a military pharmacy.
+Retirees must pay an annual enrollment fee (Group A retirees pay $351.96 for an individual, $703.92 for a family in 2023).
 Co-payments for medical visits are lower than other programs.

-- Tricare Prime Overseas/Prime Remote Overseas: Tricare Prime Overseas is a managed-care option for active-duty members and their command-sponsored family members living in nonremote locations.
+♦ Tricare Prime Overseas: This is a managed-care option for active-duty members and their command-sponsored family members in nonremote locations.
 They have assigned primary care managers at a military treatment facility who provide most care and referrals for and coordination of specialty care.
-Tricare Prime Remote Overseas is a managed care option in designated remote overseas locations, with most care from an assigned primary care manager in the local provider network, who provides referrals for specialty care.
+Tricare Prime Remote Overseas is a managed care option in designated remote overseas locations, with most care from an assigned primary care manager in the local provider network who provides referrals for specialty care.
 Activated National Guard and Reserve members and their families also may enroll in these options while the sponsor is on active duty; retirees and their families aren’t eligible.

-- Tricare Select: This is a preferred provider plan — authorized doctors, hospitals and other providers are paid a Tricare-allowable charge for each service performed.
+♦ Tricare Select: This is a preferred provider plan — authorized doctors, hospitals and other providers are paid a Tricare-allowable charge for each service performed.
 Costs are higher for out-of-network providers, and certain procedures require pre-authorization.
 There is no enrollment fee for active-duty families.
-By law, Group A working age retirees (those who entered the military before Jan.
-1, 2018), were required to start paying monthly enrollment fees in 2021.
-Copays vary by status and type of care: An in-network primary care outpatient visit costs Group A retirees and their families $32 in Tricare Select for example, while Group A active-duty family members pay $24 and others — Group B active duty family members those whose sponsor entered the network on or after Jan.
-1, 2018, pay $16.
+Group A working age retirees were required to start paying monthly enrollment fees in 2021.
+Co-pays vary by status and type of care: An in-network primary care outpatient visit costs Group A retirees and their families $34 in Tricare Select, for example, while Group A active-duty family members pay $25.
+Group B active-duty family members pay $18.

-- US Family Health Plan: Beneficiaries who live in one of six designated areas, can enroll in this as a Prime option.
-Those enrolled get all their care, including prescription drugs, from a primary care provider the beneficiary selects, from a network of private doctors affiliated with one of the not-for-profit health care systems in the plan.
-Beneficiaries don’t get care at military hospitals or clinics, or from Tricare network providers when enrolled in the U.S. Family Health Plan.
+♦ US Family Health Plan: Beneficiaries who live in one of six designated areas, can enroll in this as a Prime option.
+Those enrolled get all their care, including prescription drugs, from a primary care provider the beneficiary selects out of a network of private doctors affiliated with one of the not-for-profit health care systems in the plan.
+Beneficiaries don’t get care at military hospitals or clinics, or from Tricare network providers when enrolled in the US Family Health Plan.